Looking for lgbtq+ graphic novels? Here are 11 enthralling lgbtq+ graphic novels you will actually be obsessed with

 8. The Backstagers by James Tynion IV and Rian Sigh

-Okay, this is such a wholesome LGBTQ+ graphic novel.
-If you're a fan of Heartstopper, The Tea Dragon Society or the LumberJanes then you'll probably enjoy this one.
-It's a graphic novel featuring a mlm romance and the found family trope.
+A wholesome lgbtq+ graphic novel.
+Fan of Heartstopper, The Tea Dragon Society or the LumberJanes?
+You’ll love this graphic novel series.
+It features an mlm romance and found family.

 The backstagers are a group of students who help backstage at plays.
 He makes great, lifetime friends.
 But he is also introduced to an entire magical world that lives beyond the curtain.